 - Ensure that migrated deployments will have a similar level of service (with support, backups, etc…) for a similar price.

 Our goal is to have users migrate to MongoDB Atlas by the beginning of 2020 but note that we are still in the process of sending out official notifications.

 If your account has been sent a notification with an official deadline, you will see a banner with the deadline date after you’re logged into your mLab account.
 If not, rest assured that your database deployment(s) and all of our services will operate as usual, and you will be provided with plenty of advance notice to migrate.

 If you would like to migrate now see the section below about migrating now.

 Q. Does Atlas have similar management tools/features that mLab has?

 Note that some functionality is different on Atlas.
-For example, you will not be able to take mongodump-based backups that upload to your own S3 container, but you will be able to achieve a similar end-goal using Atlas’ features.
+For example, you will not be able to take mongodump-based backups that upload to your own S3 bucket, but you will be able to achieve a similar end-goal using Atlas’ features.

-Q. Can I migrate early to Atlas?
+Q. Can I migrate now to Atlas?

 Be aware that:

 - By default Atlas does not include database support or a response time SLA.
 In the future the migration tool will make it possible for you to select a support plan, but right now you need to select a support plan separately.